 History: 1975 c.
 189, 224; 1989 a.
 31; 1993 a.
 16; 1995 a.
 27 s.
 9145 (1); 1997 a.
 27, 87; 2001 a.
-16.
+16; 2003 a.
+33; 2005 a.
+252; 2009 a.
+302; 2011 a.
+10.

 - 120.21 School board contracts for courses.
-(1) The school board of a union high school district or a common school district operating elementary and high school grades may contract: - (a) With the University of Wisconsin-Extension for extension courses for pupils enrolled in high school. - (b) With flight operator schools, approved by the U.S. civil aeronautics administration, for courses in flight instruction approved by the state superintendent. - (2) The cost of such contracts shall be paid out of the school district general fund.
+(1) (a) The school board of a union high school district or a common school district operating elementary and high school grades may contract: - 1.
+With the University of Wisconsin-Extension for extension courses for pupils enrolled in high school. - With flight operator schools, approved by the U.S. civil aeronautics administration, for courses in flight instruction approved by the state superintendent. - (b) The cost of contracts under this subsection shall be paid out of the school district general fund. - (3) Any contract entered into by a school board that relates to providing online courses is open to public inspection and copying.
 History: 1985 a.
 29; 1995 a.
 27 s.
 9145 (1); 1997 a.
 27; 2001 a.
-103.

-- 120.25 School board cooperation in acquiring school facilities.
-(1) Two or more school boards may by written contract executed by all participants to the contract, own, construct, lease or otherwise acquire school facilities including real estate located within or outside the boundaries of any participating school district. - (2) School boards entering into a contract under this section may, without limitation because of enumeration: - (a) Provide for acquisition, construction, operation and administration of a facility, and establish the functions, projects and services to be provided in the facility, including, without limitation because of enumeration, proration of all expenses involved, operational and fiscal management including deposit and disbursement of funds appropriated, designation of the municipal employer for purposes of compliance with s.
+103; 2007 a.
+222. - 120.25 School board cooperation in acquiring school facilities.
+(1) Two or more school boards may by written contract executed by all participants to the contract, own, construct, lease or otherwise acquire school facilities including real estate located within or outside the boundaries of any participating school district.

+- (2) School boards entering into a contract under this section may, without limitation because of enumeration: - (a) Provide for acquisition, construction, operation and administration of a facility, and establish the functions, projects and services to be provided in the facility, including, without limitation because of enumeration, proration of all expenses involved, operational and fiscal management including deposit and disbursement of funds appropriated, designation of the municipal employer for purposes of compliance with s.
 111.70, teacher retirement, worker's compensation and unemployment insurance. - (b) Purchase real estate and personal property, including a fractional or other interest in the real estate and personal property and enter into leases for sites, building and equipment for a term not exceeding 50 years. - (c) Issue municipal obligations subject to the procedures and limitations of ch.
-67. - (d) Provide the terms and conditions for accepting additional school districts as participants in the plan and for withdrawal from or termination of the contract including apportionment of assets and liabilities. - (3) A contract entered into under this section shall at all times be limited to a period of 50 years but may, by mutual written consent of all participants, be modified or extended beyond the initial term. - (4) A contract or any extension of the contract of over 5 years duration which includes a common or union high school district participant shall be approved by the annual or special school district meeting. - (5) At least 30 days prior to entering into a contract under this section or a modification or extension of the contract, the school boards of the districts involved or their designated agent shall file the proposed agreement with the state superintendent to enable the state superintendent or state superintendent's designee to assist and advise the school boards involved in regard to the applicable recognized accounting procedure for the administration of the school aid programs.
-The state superintendent shall review the terms of the proposed contract to ensure that each participating district's interests are protected.

-(6) School boards entering into a contract under this section shall designate for each employee providing services under the contract either a school district entering into the contract or a cooperative educational service agency as the employer for purposes of compliance with s.
+67. - (d) Provide the terms and conditions for accepting additional school districts as participants in the plan and for withdrawal from or termination of the contract including apportionment of assets and liabilities. - (3) A contract entered into under this section shall at all times be limited to a period of 50 years but may, by mutual written consent of all participants, be modified or extended beyond the initial term. - (4) A contract or any extension of the contract of over 5 years duration which includes a common or union high school district participant shall be approved by the annual or special school district meeting. - (5) Each school board shall adopt and maintain a written policy on contracting under this section. - (6) School boards entering into a contract under this section shall designate for each employee providing services under the contract either a school district entering into the contract or a cooperative educational service agency as the employer for purposes of compliance with s.
 111.70, teacher's retirement, worker's compensation and unemployment insurance.

 History: 1999 a.
 150 ss.
-357, 632.
+357, 632; 2005 a.
+220.